Is Paris Hilton Joining The ‘RHOBH’ Cast? Kyle Richards Addresses Rumor On Instagram

 As fans well know, Hilton first made a name for herself as a party girl and socialite years ago and was later featured alongside fellow socialite Nicole Richie on The Simple Life.
 Since then, she’s been spending time working as a DJ in Europe.

-Hilton is the niece of Kyle Richards and her older sister, Kim Richards, who is also featured on The Real Housewives of Beverly Hills.
+Hilton is the niece of Kyle Richards and her older sister Kim Richards, who is also featured on The Real Housewives of Beverly Hills.
 As fans well know, Kim appeared in a full-time position on the series from Season 1 until Season 5 and will be featured in a guest-starring role later this season.

 In 2017, after Kim Richards first walked away from her role on The Real Housewives of Beverly Hills, Kyle spoke to Entertainment Tonight about her decision and opened up about filming the show without her for the first time.